January: Basking in the Tropics

 August: Peak Migration

 August brings the biggest push south, and hummingbirds are gathering in huge numbers along the Gulf of Mexico.
-By August you may see no males at your feeders.
+Later in August, you may see no adult males at your feeders.
 Juvenile Rubythroats look so much like their mothers that most of us can't tell the difference.
 The babies have no memory of past migrations.
 They do not migrate with a parent.
 They just follow their urge to put on a lot of weight, fly in a southerly direction for a certain amount of time, and find a good place to spend winter.
 Hummingbirds migrate at the time when their food is most plentiful, and they leave when they are fat enough.
 Some follow the coastline of the Gulf of Mexico.
 Many—but not all—fly 500 miles nonstop across the water to Mexico and other Central American countries.
 It's a mystery how individual birds make the decision.

 September: Action Everywhere

 By late August and early September, the southward migration peaks.
 By mid-September, the Rubythroats at feeders are migrating through from farther north, and are not the same individuals seen in the summer.
 Adults are still arriving down at the Gulf Coast, while others are crossing the Gulf.
-However, breeding activity may still be happening in Southern Ontario, where eggs may be laid from May 25 to September 2, or in southern states where hummingbirds nest again after babies fledge.
+However, breeding activity may still be happening in Southern Ontario, where eggs may be laid from May 25 to September 2, or in southern states where hummingbirds nest again after babies fledged.
 The only Rubythroats still in the northern half of their breeding range are young ones.
 They must build up fat and flight muscles.
 These birds have no migration history.
 They do not migrate with a parent.
 They just follow their urge to put on a lot of weight, leave when they are fat enough, fly in a southerly direction for a certain amount of time, and find a good place to spend winter.